Photo: State Library and Archives of Florida (Fishbaugh Collection), Public Domain · Public Domain

 Child voiceCold pocketsUnexplained lightsSense of presence

-Local tradition holds that the upstairs of the Curtiss Mansion is associated with the spirit of a child, often linked to Carlotta Curtiss, the young daughter of Glenn and Lena Curtiss who died in infancy.
+Local tradition holds that the upstairs of the Curtiss Mansion is associated with the spirit of a child.
+Glenn and Lena Curtiss lost an infant son, Carlton, in 1902 before the mansion was built; paranormal accounts at the site have attached a child presence to the second floor without consistent documentation.
 Visitors during the open-house era and volunteers during restoration work have described hearing what sounded like a child's voice on the second floor, and lights moving inside the building were occasionally reported in the years it stood roofless and abandoned.

 A more sensational Shadowlands account claimed that Curtiss died in a fire set by his wife as revenge for an abortion.
 Local historical records contradict this entirely.
 Curtiss died of an embolism following appendicitis surgery in Buffalo, New York, in July 1930.
 The fires that gutted the mansion occurred decades later, in the late 1970s and 1980s, and were attributed to vandalism rather than to the Curtiss family.
 The fabricated revenge narrative is not part of any documented Miami Springs history.